lspope/dsc-phase-4-project/README.md

 # Introduction

 The goal of this project is to build a Natural Language Processing model to analyze sentiment about Apple and Google products.
-I'll be classifying a Tweet as negative or positive based on its content (a binary classification problem).
+I'll classify a Tweet as negative, positive or neutral based on its content.

-The Stakeholders for my project are ?
+The Stakeholders for my project are marketing professionals in either company who are interested in learning consumer sentiment.
+It appears that these tweets were gathered during a technology conference.
+This consumer sentiment would be of interest to marketing professionals and vendor organizers at this specific technology conference.

 # Data Description